Jessica Musgrove-Ortiz, APCC

 Sonja Bartlett, AMFT

 Sonja Bartlett has a Master’s of Science in Marriage and Family Therapy from California State University, Northridge.
 Sonja seeks to create a space where her clients feel at ease – more comfortable to process experiences that may be hard to look at or make sense of otherwise.
 She integrates psychodynamic, postmodern, and attachment-based modalities in her practice, and makes a conscious effort to attend to cultural dynamics with sensitivity and care.
 Through her practice, she hopes to help clients deepen their self-awareness and find meaningful growth.
-Sonja specializes in working with couples, as well as perinatal mental health.
+Sonja specializes in working with couples, as well as with people experiencing high anxiety and OCD.
 Sonja is available for telehealth sessions with individuals, couples, or families on Mondays through Fridays.

 sonja@nps-ca.com 323 643-3650